How do you teach yoga to kids in a new and fun way?

 This is really fun and can be different every time but it takes stamina, imagination, and an expressive voice.

-You can also add poses into some common (or uncommon) stories that you have in book form, like this lesson I wrote on the story, Journey.
+You can also add poses into some common (or uncommon) books that you have in your house or classroom.

-Or, grab a bunch of lesson plans, yoga games, and mindfulness freebies from my Free Resources Library here!
+Or, grab all of my free lesson plans, yoga games, and mindfulness freebies from my Free Resources Library here!

 2. Teach a Call/Response Yoga Flow Sequence